test-kitchen/test-kitchen/docs/content/docs/transports/ssh.md

 ### connection_retries

 Maximum number of times to retry after a failed attempt to open a connection.
-The default is `5`.
+This defaults to `5`.

 ### connection_retry_sleep

 The number of seconds to wait until attempting to make another connection after a failure.
+This defaults to `1`

 ### max_wait_until_ready